CseeJayey/FPTDateTimeChecker.py/README.md

 run.sh
 ```
 ## Note:
-If either of the scripts work run the program manually by typing:
+If either of the scripts work, run the program manually by typing:

 Windows:
 ```